JoesCodeLib/SummerCodeAdventure23/README.md

 Where does this file go?

 Let's edit this real quick.

+# Commands for git

+\n
+will go here.